7 Stunning Black and White Tile Patterns to Elevate Your Interior Decor

 Why It Works

 A black-and-white checkered floor hits a balance between simplicity and statement.
 You don’t need elaborate decor if the flooring catches the eye.
+Pair it with a black and white wall tiles design to create a cohesive look.
 Keep the walls light, add a few subtle accents, and you’re set.

 2. Geometric Shapes That Steal the Show